School Psychologist

 4. REPORTING STRUCTURE

-The personnel in this position are accountable in the execution of their assigned duties to a Director of Instruction - Student Support or designate.
+The personnel in this position are accountable in the execution of their assigned duties to the Director of Instruction of Student Support or designate.